Practice Lead, Incident Response

 So far in this series, we have looked at what ransomware is, what it does after it has compromised a system, and what organizations can do to detect and prevent ransomware.
 (Catch up with Part 1 & Part 2 before continuing!)
 However, that is only half the story.
 Organizations need to assume that they will...

-Register Now No one likes surprises, especially of the security kind.
+This webinar was recorded on January 22, 2020 No one likes surprises, especially of the security kind.
 We’d all like to know what the future holds.
-A lot of research organizations are putting out predictions for security that are all over the map.
-Some are possible...
+A lot of research organizations are putting out predictions for security that are all...

 Recorded March 27, 2019 at 1 P.M.
 EST Practice?
 We’re talking about practice?!
 Cyber attacks are an organizational concern.
 In order to build an effective security program, it’s impossible to rely on “best practice” policies without testing and vetting them...